MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-visio.md

 If you want to specify and maintain certain user settings for your Visio installations, you can [download the Group Policy Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030) and use them to configure Group Policy settings.
 Group Policy can be used only with computers joined to a domain.

-The same Group Policy settings work for the subscription version of Visio, as well as volume licensed versions of Visio, such as Visio Professional 2019 or Visio Standard 2016.
+The same Group Policy settings work for the subscription version of the Visio desktop app, as well as volume licensed versions of Visio, such as Visio Professional 2019 or Visio Standard 2016.

 ## End user resources for Visio